qpdf/qpdf/README-what-to-download.txt

  * qpdf-external-libs-src.zip

    If you want to build the external libraries on your own (for Windows or anything else), you can download this archive.
-In addition to including unmodified distributions of pcre and zlib, it includes a README file and some scripts to help you build them for Windows.
+In addition to including an unmodified distribution zlib, it includes a README file and some scripts to help you build it for Windows.

 If you want to build on Windows, please see also README-windows.txt.